leloykun/leloykun.github.io/content/ponder/grpo-flaw/index.md

 ## GRPO might not be the best choice for multi-task RL training

-I've been testing different critic-free RL algos on multi-task environments, and one thing I've noticed is that GRPO$^{[1]}$ seems to slightly underperform normalization-free variants.
-This tracks with the results in the LOOP$^{[2]}$ paper.
+I've been testing different critic-free RL algos on multi-task environments, and one thing I've noticed is that GRPO (Deepseek, 2024) seems to slightly underperform normalization-free variants.
+This tracks with the results in the LOOP paper (Chen et al., 2025).

 Why?
 Most likely because GRPO's normalization term, in a sense, penalizes large magnitude rewards.
 But in multi-task envs, these rewards are highly informative!